 This recipe makes a very lightly dressed coleslaw.
 For an even creamier version, simply double the amount of dressing and use the same amount of vegetables.

-- 1/4 tsp. freshly ground black pepper, plus more to taste
+1/4 teaspoon ground black pepper, plus more to taste

-- Peel and grate carrot, if using, and add to cabbage.
-Shred red cabbage and/or red onion, if using, and add to cabbage.
+Peel and grate carrot, if using, and add to cabbage.
+Similarly, shred and add red cabbage and/or red onion.

-- Toss the slaw, lifting from the bottom of the mixture to bring the dressing to the top.
+Toss the slaw, lifting from the bottom of the mixture to bring the dressing to the top.
 Continue tossing the slaw.
-It will take awhile to thoroughly combine the ingredients.
-You want the slaw to be completely coated with the small amount of dressing.
+It will take a while to thoroughly combine the ingredients.
+You want the slaw to be completely coated with a small amount of dressing.

-- Taste and add more salt and pepper to taste, if you like.
+Taste and add more salt and pepper if you like.
 Toss again to fully combine.